-Salinas in the mountains is made up mostly of small unassuming concrete houses.
+The town is made up mostly of small unassuming concrete houses.
 The people are poor but seem to enjoy life, which is improving with help from the municipality of Ibarra.

-In Salinas you will also find a small salt museum, a little train depot and colorfully-painted tourist train and an interesting legend about mini-monsters.
+You will also find a small salt museum, a little train depot and colorfully-painted tourist train and an interesting legend about mini-monsters.

 The town of Salinas fell into decay with nothing but mud and cane huts and dusty streets.
 There were no paved roads, electricity, drinking water or sewers.

-Salinas also is home to a train station and a small train that arrives from Ibarra about one hour away.
+A train station and a small train that arrives from Ibarra about one hour away.
 You can sit on top of the train as it chugs toward the valley in order to take full advantage of the spectacular scenery—commanding cliffs, expansive fields, tiny villages and wide open spaces.
 Dancers greet the train to entertain tourists with music, song and traditional dances.

 From the train station it’s a short walk to the salt museum.
 There’s not much else to see in town except some interesting graffiti/wall murals.

-But the surrounding area holds lots of promise for further adventureand enjoyment of the fantastic natural beauty that encompasses the Valle de Salinas.
+But the surrounding area holds lots of promise for further adventure and enjoyment of the fantastic natural beauty that encompasses the Valle de Salinas.
 You can hike, mountain bike, mountain climb and swim, raft or tube the beautiful Chota River during the rainy season when the river rises.

 The hot springs of Chachimbiro is very close and the coast is about 3 ½ hours away.
 Chota and the Chota Valley is home to Afro-Ecuadorians with a lively culture of art, sculpture, distinctive cuisine, dance and music.
 Lita is a subtropical area with great biodiversity.
-The Awa indigenous live in Lita.

 The incredibly rich volcanic soil makes farming especially productive here.
 You will find bananas, sugar cane, pineapples, papayas and other tropical fruits.